Battle of An Lộc: Background

-An Lộc is the capital of Bình Phước Province located northwest of Military Region III.
-During North Vietnam's Easter Offensive (known in Vietnam as the Nguyen Hue Offensive) of 1972, An Lộc was at the centre of People's Army of Vietnam (PAVN) strategy, its location on Route QL-13 near Base Area 708 in Cambodia allowed safeguarding supplies based out of a "neutral" location in order to reduce exposure to U.S. bombing.
-To protect this critical area, the Army of the Republic of Vietnam (ARVN) had essentially a single division in Bình Phước Province, the 5th Division.
-During the battle, the 5th Division was outnumbered by a combined force consisting of three PAVN and Viet Cong divisions.
-This fighting which ensued became the most protracted conflict of the 1972 Easter Offensive.
+An Lộc is the capital of Bình Long Province located northwest of Military Region III.
+During North Vietnam's Easter Offensive (known in Vietnam as the Nguyen Hue Offensive) of 1972, An Lộc was at the centre of the PAVN strategy, its location on Route QL-13 near Base Area 708 in Cambodia allowed safeguarding supplies based out of a "neutral" location in order to reduce exposure to U.S. bombing.
+To protect this critical area, the ARVN had essentially a single division, the 5th Division covering Bình Long and Phước Long Provinces.

-On the same day that Lộc Ninh, a small town 20 mi north of An Lộc on the border with Cambodia was assaulted, the PAVN 7th Division launched an attack on route QL-13 in an attempt to cut off An Lộc from Saigon.
+On the same day that Lộc Ninh, a small town 20 mi north of An Lộc on the border with Cambodia was assaulted by the PAVN 5th Division, Tàu Ô bridge - a key bridge on route QL-13, 15km south of An Lộc was also blockaded by the PAVN 7th Division, cutting off An Lộc from Saigon.
 To control QL-13 was to control the road to Saigon, roughly 90 mi to the south.
 This prevented resupply of ARVN forces in An Lộc battle.
+Lieutenant general Nguyễn Văn Minh, commander of III Corps responded by helilifting the 5th Division headquarter with its commander, Brigadier general Lê Văn Hưng and two battalions of the 3rd Ranger Group into An Lộc.

+On 7 April, Minh reported to the National Security Council about the equivalent of four PAVN divisions in his Corps area, and demanded more troops to protect the road to Saigon.
+Later in the day, the Council decided to assign the 21st Division from IV Corps as well as the 1st Airborne Brigade from JGS reserve to him.
+Around 16:40, Lộc Ninh was overrun by the PAVN 5th Division, just a few hundreds of Lộc Ninh defenders - the 9/5 Regiment could escape to An Lộc.
+That evening, elements of the PAVN 9th Division overran Quần Lợi Base Camp, forced its defenders - the 7/5 Regiment destroyed their heavy equipment and fall back to An Lộc.
+Since then, the PAVN used Quần Lợi as a staging base for units coming in from Cambodia to join the siege of An Lộc.
+Key members of COSVN were based there to oversee the battle.

+Meanwhile, Task Force 52 abandoned their twin fire bases near the junction of routes QL-13 and LTL-17, destroyed their heavy equipment, broke the PAVN encirclement and moved southward on foot through the jungle to An Lộc.
+TF52 withdrawal completed at 11:00 8 April with the remaining wounded ARVN troops and American advisors airlifted to medical facilities in Saigon, ~500 left from the original 1,000 troops force joined An Lộc defenders.